 Animation with colors in AIMMS

-In this new post, I will show how you can use the user color related functions UserColorAdd and UserColorDelete in AIMMS to create an animation of the heat map that is displayed on the right.
+In this Article, we will show how you can use the user color related functions UserColorAdd and UserColorDelete in AIMMS to create an animation of the heat map that is displayed on the right.

 The goal is to create an animation that will morph the picture such that each point that starts out as green ends up as red and vice versa.

 On the left you can see a small screencast of the final animation we want to achieve.
 In order to do this, I have created 765 (3x255) user colors in a specific palette that fades from red to green to red to green.

 By letting each point take the next color in every iteration of the